philipperolet/trg-players/project.md

 ## Now & next up - v0.2.1
-- players created via specific multimethod, player options added to cli
+- Add test to TE player and fix it

 ## Backlog